ScDor/pyconil25/slides/loguru.md

 # Loguru

-write logs to a file with minimal setup
+multi-sink logs, rotation, and exceptions with minimal setup

 <v-clicks>